rclone/rclone/docs/content/dropbox.md

 ### Limitations ###

-Note that Dropbox is case sensitive so you can't have a file called "Hello.doc" and one called "hello.doc".
+Note that Dropbox is case insensitive so you can't have a file called "Hello.doc" and one called "hello.doc".

 There are some file names such as `thumbs.db` which Dropbox can't